 Pepperstone, headquartered in Melbourne, is internationally recognised for their high-speed trading execution, and an offering for beginners that most ECN brokers don’t have.
 Free demo accounts at Pepperstone allow clients to trade 80+ Forex pairs on their choice of MT4, MT5 and cTrader platforms, and 24/7 customer support.
 The demo account expires after 30 days unless you have a live account, in which case you can request a non-expiry demo account.

 The demo and the live account the same in performance and conditions, except the demo account comprises of 500,000 AUD in virtual funds.
-The minimum deposit on the live account is 100 AUD, with spreads on EUR/USD as low as 0.17 pip and commission of 0.0 USD per lot giving a total trading cost 6 USD per lot.
+The minimum deposit on the live account is 100 AUD, with spreads on EUR/USD starting at 1.00pips and commission of 0.0 USD per lot giving a total trading cost 10 USD per lot.

 A demo account should be used as a learning tool in conjunction with studying how to trade.
 Pepperstone’s education section called Learn to Trade Forex helps traders get started with some of the technical concepts, while a section called Trading Guides supports traders with issues that they will confront every day; how to keep a trading journal, developing a trading plan and managing risk.